colab-coop/action-page/README.md

 Action Page is a boilerplate for creating compelling, super-fast one-page action landings for Action Network campaigns using just HTML, CSS and AWS.

+To see it in action, check out the demo at http://actionpage.tech/.

 ## Installing

 Run `git clone https://github.com/colab-coop/action-page.git` to download this